ynchuang/ynchuang.github.io/_pages/about.md

 ### News

 - Jan.
-2024: Our paper, The Science of Detecting LLM-Generated Texts, has been accepted for a highlighted publication in the April 2024 issue of Communications of the ACM (CACM) and CACM is creating an original video for our research!
+2024: Our paper, 'The Science of Detecting LLM-Generated Texts,' has been accepted and selected as a highlighted publication, accompanied by an original video, in the April 2024 issue of Communications of ACM.

 - Oct.
-2023: One paper about building knowledge refinement and retrieval systems for interdisciplinarity in biomedical research is selected as CIKM 2023 Best Demo Paper Honorable Mention
+2023: Our paper is selected as CIKM 2023 Best Demo Paper Honorable Mention!

-- Sep.
-2023: One paper accepted by The Communcation of ACM

 - Aug.
 2023: One paper accepted by CIKM 2023